Part Two of the Jordan Whole-Home Renovation & Addition

 Similar to the kitchen and living room areas, the dining room was separate from the other areas altogether.
 In fact, it was located in an area of the home that felt completely counterintuitive to hosting a dinner since it was so far away from the kitchen and prep area.

 With a goal of an open and connected area, we knocked down the surrounding walls of the space, installed a built-in buffet space for storage and serving, and paired a beautiful dining table and chairs with a large chandelier.
-The result was a dining area that was more than ready to host both a casual family dinner or a celebratory party.
+The result was a dining area that was more than ready to host both a casual family dinner and a celebratory party.

 From sectioned-off and isolated rooms to a cohesive and open “great room,” this main level quickly became filled with wow factor once the remodel was complete.
 By strategically removing a few walls, opting for fixtures, finishes, and furnishings that serve our client’s lifestyle, and blending the original elements of the home with a contemporary aesthetic, the main level’s transformation was a resounding success.